Zahner-elektrik/Zahner-Analysis-Python/README.md

 # 📚 Documentation

+## Python Package

 The complete documentation of the individual functions can be found on the [API documentation website](https://doc.zahner.de/zahner_analysis/).

+## REST-API

+The REST-API was documented using OpenAPI.
+The configuration [file](openapi.yaml) is in the repository and the generated html page can be found at the following [url](https://doc.zahner.de/zahner_analysis/analysis_remote.html).

 # 🔧 Installation